ImeshaDilshani/ImeshaDilshani/README.md

 <p align="center">
   <img width="50%" align="right"  src="https://miro.medium.com/max/1600/0*K2WLMTExLyida7OR.gif" alt="codingGirl">
 </p>
 Greetings!
-I'm Imesha Dilshani, a third-year student in computer science Specialized in Data Science.
-I'm currently pursuing a computer science at the University Of Kelaniya.
+I'm Imesha Dilshani, a third-year student in computer science Specialized in Data Science at the University Of Kelaniya.
+As a computer science student, I would love to leverage my skills and knowledge to advance technology and solve practical problems.
+I'm looking for opportunities to collaborate, learn from industry professionals, or work with innovative technologies that can shape the future.

 <br>🧠 I'm currently learning Data Analytics.
 <br>